theangrytech-git/az-104-training/environment/2. Exam Answers/Managing Identifies and Governance.md

 #### Task 2: Implement Conditional Access Policy
 **Steps:**
 1. After creating the policy, ensure it is enabled.
-2. Test the conditional access policy by signing in with a User account from UK South, UK West, or West Europe.
+2. Test the conditional access policy by signing in with a User account from UK South, North Europe, or West Europe.
 3. Verify that MFA is enforced for sign-in attempts from non-compliant devices or compromised devices.

 **Note:** Communicate the conditional access policy changes to affected Users and provide guidance on compliance.